Ventilation Systems Explained: A Complete Guide

 - Integrate with smart home systems or use app-based control

-✅ Ideal for developers: Smart features are a strong selling point in new builds
+Ideal for developers: Smart control features are a strong selling point in new builds.

 Boost Mode

-Temporarily increases airflow during high-use times (cooking, showering, gatherings).
+Temporarily increases airflow during high-use times such as cooking, showering, or gatherings.
 Can be triggered manually or with sensors.

 Summer Bypass